pahud/aws-lambda-layer-botocore/README.md

 # AWS Lambda Layer for botocore with Python3

-This repo builds the latest `botocore` with python3 into AWS Lambda Layer and publishes to [AWS SAR](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:903779448426:applications~lambda-layer-botocore)
+This repo builds the latest `botocore` with python3 into AWS Lambda Layer and publishes to [AWS SAR](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:903779448426:applications~lambda-layer-botocore).
+We automate the daily build the publish to SAR with CodeBuild.

 ## CDK Sample